Alimony Lawyer With Experience and Commitment

 The court may find that this remedy is not available if the divorce decree specifically states that the alimony payments could not be modified under any circumstances.
 See Gilman v.
 Gilman, 114 Nev.
 416, 426, 956 P.2d 761, 767 (1998) (holding that because the parties’ divorce decree included a specific provision regarding modification, the court would presume that they intended that provision, rather than the general changed circumstances doctrine, to apply).

-Finding Las Vegas Alimony Lawyers to Represent You
+Finding an Alimony Attorney to Represent You

 During the consultation, the attorney can discuss with you the different types of alimony including temporary spousal support, rehabilitative alimony, lump sum alimony, periodic alimony, and permanent alimony.
 Learn more about the factors the judge in your case might use to make such a determination including whether to award alimony at all, what type of alimony to award, for how long to award alimony, and the amount to be awarded.